SWITCHOVER FOR UK RADIO

 The basic cost to the consumer will often be higher than for television DSO.
 Instead of buying a set top box for around £40 for a television, every radio will have to be replaced.
 While this could also cost £40 per set, a like for like replacement will be more.

-The DCMS Secretary of State Maria Miller will decide on the advice of Minister of State Ed Vaizey and after consultation with other Government Departments.
+Currently the DCMS Secretary of State Maria Miller would decide on the advice of Minister of State Ed Vaizey and after consultation with other Government Departments.

 There are four advisory groups to the Department's Programme Management Team: